psaravind/Getting-and-Cleaning-Data/CodeBook.md

 This feature label was applied as column names to the merged data set.

-Since we are only interested in measurements on the mean and standard deviation, the merged data set was filtered to variable names that had "mean" and "std" in the label, reducing the variables to 86.
+Since we are only interested in measurements on the mean and standard deviation, the merged data set was filtered to variable names that had "mean" and "std" in the label, reducing the variables count to 86.

 Activity Id's were replaced with activity labels for better reading.